Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 You can try the Detector yourself by visiting this link:

-If you browse the net using either Firefox or Chrome and want to be able to see if the sites that you are visiting were built using WordPress, then Wappalyzer is a useful add-on to install on your browser.
+If you use either the Firefox or Chrome browser and would like to be able to tell if the sites that you are visiting are powered by WordPress, then Wappalyzer is a useful add-on to install on your web browser.

-Wappalyzer identifies what software is installed on the sites while you are browsing.
+Wappalyzer identifies what software is installed in the sites while you are browsing.

 According to their website …